facile-it/paraunit/content/documentation.md

 This little piece of code will obtain `db_test_1`, `db_test_2` etc. as a value for the `databaseName` property, achieving actual separation when accessing the test fixtures in the database.
 The setup and cleanup of the fixtures after each test is still up to the developer, obviously.

+As the snippet shows, the name of the environment variables are available as constants in the `Paraunit\Configuration\EnvVariables` class.

 ## Optional arguments and parameters

 ### String filter